Home / See, Read & Share / Federation News

 “For decades, HFLA has been passionately working in Miami to help Jewish people get back on their feet through the use of interest-free loans,” said Federation Board member Jaclyn Bergman, who chairs the HFLA Committee in Miami.
 “Now we are able to also direct this important help to people in Israel, so they can take care of their families’ needs during the war.”

 “Using the funds in this way is exactly what Leo Gelvan, of blessed memory, envisioned when he started his loan fund many years ago through the Greater Miami Jewish Federation,” said Federation Past President Norman Lipoff, who advises Federation on the use of the Leo Gelvan Loan Fund.
-“Leo remembered there being interest-free loans available in his native Poland and thought it critical that Miami’s Jewish community follow this tradition of gemilut chasadim — acts of loving kindness.
+“Leo remembered there being interest-free loans available in his native Latvia and thought it critical that Miami’s Jewish community follow this tradition of gemilut chasadim — acts of loving kindness.
 Since its creation, the Leo Gelvan Loan Fund has provided thousands of dollars in interest-free loans to Israeli individuals, families and small businesses, helping them overcome a variety of economic challenges.
 Today, with the war raging on and so many suffering financially, the fund will provide much-needed relief at a most challenging time.”

 The investment from Miami’s Jewish community, transmitted at the end of December 2023, is part of over $3.4 million in interest-free loan capital being provided through IAJFL to Ogen, a nonprofit social lending enterprise in Israel that is a member organization of IAJFL.
 Ogen will provide interest-free loans to assist tens of thousands of Israelis who are having difficulty meeting their basic needs.
 Loans will support those who: